IBM/aspera-cli/README.md

 PROXY proxy.example.com:8080
 ```

-If the proxy requires credentials, then use option `proxy_credentials` with username and password provided as an `Array`:
+If the proxy found with the PAC requires credentials, then use option `proxy_credentials` with username and password provided as an `Array`:

 ```bash
 ascli --proxy-credentials=@json:'["__username_here__","__password_here__"]' ...